azaleafrayha/password-generator/README.md

 ![screenshot](output.png)

+**NOTE!**: The generated password will be random everytime you run the code!

 ## Features
 * **Customizable Length**: Set exactly how long you want your password to be (defaults to 16 characters).
 * **Security-Focused**: Uses the secrets module, which is cryptographically stronger than the standard random library.